Concept art: Themes and styles

 Concept art has always had to cover many subjects, being the primary medium in film poster design since the early days of Hollywood, but the two most widely covered areas are science fiction and fantasy.
 Since the recent rise of its use in video game production, concept art has expanded to cover genres from fantasy to realistic depending on the final product.

 Concept art ranges from stylized to photorealistic depending on the needs of the project.
-Artists working on a project often produce a large turnover in the early 'blue sky' stage of production.
+Artists working on a project often produce a large turnover in the early "blue sky" stage of production.
 This provides a broad range of interpretations, most being in the form of sketches, speed paints, and 3D overpaints.
 Later pieces, such as matte paintings, are produced as realistically as required.
 Concept artists will often have to adapt to the style of the studio they are hired for.
 The ability to produce multiple styles is valued in a concept artist.

 Specialization

-There are many concept art generalists, but there are also many specialized concept artists.
-The various specializations include, but are not limited to, drafting of characters, as well as creatures, as well as environments, or even industry-related designs.
+Concept art is a broad field, including specializations on a wide range of fictional and nonfiction subjects, such as character design, environment design, set design, and more industrial applications like retail design, architecture design, fashion design, and object design.
 Specialization is regarded as better for freelancers than concept artists who want to work in-house, where flexibility is key.
 Knowing the foundations of art, such as anatomy, perspective, color theory, design, and lighting are essential to all specializations.